 3. RESOURCE SUPPORT SERVICES

-3.1 BPA shall develop Support Services consisting of RSS and other Support Services to support eligible Specified Resources listed in section 2 of Exhibit A.
+3.1 BPA shall develop Support Services consisting of Resource Support Services (RSS) and Other Support Services (OSS) to support eligible Specified Resources listed in section 2 of Exhibit A.

 3.2 RSS Purchase Elections

-Option 1: Include the following for Load Following customers without Existing Resources at the start of POC.
+Option 1: Include the following for Load Following customers WITHOUT Existing Resources at the start of POC.

-3.2.1 If «Customer Name» adds a New Resource that is a Specified Resource to meet its obligations to serve Above-CHWM Load, consistent with section 3.5.1 of the body of this Agreement, then «Customer Name» may purchase RSS or a combination of RSS and other Support Services from BPA to support such New Resource.
-The RSS purchase election shall be for the duration of the New Resource identified in Exhibit A. «Customer Name»’s RSS purchase election for each New Resource shall apply for the entire applicable Fiscal Year, including any months in such Fiscal Year where the Specified Resource does not have an Exhibit A amount or the amount is zero.
+3.2.1 If «Customer Name» adds a New Resource that is a Specified Resource to meet its obligations to serve Above-CHWM Load, consistent with section 3.5.1 of the body of this Agreement, then «Customer Name» may purchase RSS or a combination of RSS and OSS from BPA to support such New Resource.
+The RSS purchase election shall match the New Resource duration identified in Exhibit A. «Customer Name»’s RSS purchase election for each New Resource shall apply for the entire applicable Fiscal Year, including any months in such Fiscal Year where the Specified Resource does not have an Exhibit A amount or the amount is zero.

 BPA shall revise Exhibit J by March 31 following «Customer Name»’s New Resource designation and RSS purchase election consistent with section 3.5.1 of the body of this Agreement.
 The Exhibit J revision shall include the standard RSS contract provisions applicable to «Customer Name»’s RSS purchase election for each New Resource.

 3.2.2.
-If «Customer Name» did not elect to purchase RSS for a New Resource at the time the resource is added to Exhibit A, then such resource shall not be eligible for RSS for two Rate Periods. «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below:
+If «Customer Name» did not elect to purchase RSS for a New Resource at the time the resource is added to Exhibit A, then such resource shall not be eligible for RSS for the two Rate Periods immediately following the addition of the resource to Exhibit A. «Customer Name» may elect to purchase RSS for such resource by providing written notice to BPA consistent with the notice deadlines specified in the table below: